 In this Section:

-Being in an emergency department can be stressful so it is helpful to know what to expect should you ever find yourself in the Austin Hospital's ED as a patient or as a relative or friend of a patient.
+Being in an emergency department can be stressful so it's helpful to know what to expect should you or a loved one need to attend one.

-Your treatment starts as soon as you step into the Emergency Department.
-On arrival, you will see a specialist emergency nurse called the ‘triage nurse’.
+Your treatment starts as soon as you step into the emergency department.
+On arrival, you'll see a specialist emergency nurse called the ‘triage nurse’.
 The triage nurse will assess how severe your condition is.
 In Australia, the triage system is used to guide hospital staff towards seeing patients according to how sick they are.
 This system allows patients with life-threatening problems to be seen first.

 In general, the triage system has five levels:

-You will be treated as soon as possible but someone who arrives in the Emergency Department after you may be seen before you if they need treatment more urgently.
+You'll be treated as soon as possible but someone who arrives in the emergency department after you may be seen before you if they need treatment more urgently.

-We ask that you do not eat or drink before being seen.
-You may need tests or procedures that require you not to eat or drink beforehand.
-Speak to the triage nurse if you have any questions about this.
+Don't eat or drink before being seen as you may need tests or procedures that can't be performed if you've consumed anything.
+Speak to the triage nurse if you have any questions.

-A staff member will call you into the department where they will re-assess your condition, ask some questions, examine you and discuss your problem and any tests or treatments that might be required.
-Please feel free to ask questions about your illness and your treatment at the time.
+A staff member will call you into the department where they'll re-assess your condition, ask some questions, examine you and discuss your problem and any tests or treatments that might be required.
+Feel free to ask questions about your illness and your treatment at the time.

-If your problem can be treated in the department, we will treat it.
+If your problem can be treated in the department, we'll treat it.
 We may also suggest treatment at home or by your local doctor.
 If your problem is more serious or requires special care, then we may advise that you be admitted to the hospital.

-As we may not be aware of your medical background, you will be asked many questions.
+We may not be aware of your medical background so you'll be asked many questions.
 Sometimes this needs to be done by more than one health care worker.

 To help us assess and treat you, please tell us about:

-We will advise that you be admitted to the hospital if we believe that this is the best way to help you.
-As your admission is unplanned, it may take some time for a hospital bed to be ready.
+Depending on your situtation you may need to be admitted to hospital.
+As your admission is unplanned, it may take time for a hospital bed to be ready.
 Sometimes we may need to transfer you to another hospital for your treatment.
-Until then, you will be cared for in the Emergency Department.
+Until then, you'll be cared for in the Emergency Department.

-Having family or friends with you can ease the stress so family and friends are welcome.
-They should feel free to help with your care, however, for safety reasons, only one or two visitors are allowed in the department at one time.
-We may ask them to leave during some procedures.
+Having family or friends with you can ease the stress so they are welcome.
+They should feel free to help with your care, however, for safety reasons only one or two visitors are allowed in emergency at a time.
+We may need to ask them to leave during some procedures.
 We also ask that you and your family and friends respect the privacy of others.

 A code of behaviour exists to ensure a safe and friendly environment for patients, visitors and staff.
-No acts of violence, swearing, threats or verbal abuse towards another patient, relative or staff member will be allowed.
-An initial warning will be given, however if the behaviour carries on, you will be asked to leave by staff, security or the police.
+No acts of violence, swearing, threats or verbal abuse towards another patient, relative or staff member will be tolerated.
+An initial warning will be given, however if the behaviour continues the person will be asked to leave by staff, security or the police.

-When you are discharged from the hospital, you will be given advice about follow-up care.
+When you're discharged from emergency, you'll be given advice about follow-up care.
 This may include:

-Please make sure that you have any medical certificates, Work Cover or Transport Accident Certificates, and any other information that you need before leaving the hospital.
+Make sure you have any medical certificates, Work Cover or Transport Accident Certificates, and any other information that you need before leaving the hospital.